Best Night Markets to Visit in Malaysia

 Penang's most famous pasar malam is located in the core tourist area of Batu Ferringhi on the main island.

-Here, you will find more tourist-related items compared to what a typical pasar malam offers.
+Here, you will find more tourist-related items than a typical pasar malam offers.
+The Batu Ferringhi night market stretches from the Hard Rock Hotel and Cafe to the start of the main road.

-The Batu Ferringhi night market stretches all the way from the Hard Rock Hotel and Cafe to the start of the main road.
+Here, you will find more tourist-related items than a typical pasar malam offers.
+The Batu Ferringhi night market stretches from the Hard Rock Hotel and Cafe to the start of the main road.

-There are over a hundred stalls available along the main road which is still active with traffic.
+There are over a hundred stalls available along the main road, which is still active with traffic.
 Restaurants, Hawker Centers, Stalls, and Cafes are found along the way too.

 Batu Ferringhi Night Market